 The CRLReason indicated MUST NOT be unspecified (0).
 If the reason for revocation is unspecified, CAs MUST omit reasonCode entry extension, if allowed by the previous requirements.
 If a CRL entry is for a Certificate not subject to these Requirements and was either issued on-or-after 2020-09-30 or has a notBefore on-or-after 2020-09-30, the CRLReason MUST NOT be certificateHold (6).
 If a CRL entry is for a Certificate subject to these Requirements, the CRLReason MUST NOT be certificateHold (6).

-If a reasonCode CRL entry extension is present, the CRLReason MUST indicate the most appropriate reason for revocation of the certificate, as defined by the CA within its CP/CPS.
+If a reasonCode CRL entry extension is present, the CRLReason MUST indicate the most appropriate reason for revocation of the Certificate.